 If you plan an in-person event or activity, you’ll need to consider COVID-19 safety.
 Student Life will assist you with this.
 You’ll need to allow additional time to plan and you should factor this into your timeline.

-Student Life will run an information session for successful applicants with tips and tricks on how to capture the University experience, maximise registrations and engagement, inspire your audience and lead a team.
-Student Life staff will also engage in regular check-ins to ensure your project is on track for success.
+Student Life will run a training session for successful applicants with tips and tricks on how to capture the University experience, maximise registrations and engagement, inspire your audience and lead a team.
+Student Life staff will also organise in regular check-ins to ensure your project is on track for success.

 We encourage you to reach out with any questions about the Co-curricular Grants Program at email@example.com